+- 2.1.
 Data Controller: the person or organisation that determines when, why and how to process personal data.
-We are the data controller of all personal data used in (CHL)

-Data Subject: a living, identified or identifiable individual about whom we hold personal data.

-Data Privacy Impact Assessment (DPIA): an assessment to identify and reduce data protection risks of a data processing activity or project.

-Data Protection Act 2018: The legislation which ratifies the GDPR in English law.
+We are the data controller of all personal data used in CHL. - 2.2.
+Data Subject: a living, identified or identifiable individual about whom we hold personal data. - 2.3.
+Data Privacy Impact Assessment (DPIA): an assessment to identify and reduce data protection risks of a data processing activity or project. - 2.4.
+Data Protection Act 2018: The legislation which ratifies the GDPR in English law. - 2.5.
 General Data Protection Regulation (GDPR): the General Data Protection Regulation ((EU) 2016/679).
-Personal data is subject to the legal safeguards specified in the GDPR.
+Personal data is subject to the legal safeguards specified in the GDPR. - 2.6.
 Personal Data: any information identifying a data subject or information relating to a data subject that we can identify (directly or indirectly) from that data alone or in combination with other identifiers we possess or can reasonably access.
 Personal data includes the special categories of personal data but excludes anonymous data or data that has had the identity of an individual permanently removed.
 Personal data can be factual (for example, a name, email address, location, or date of birth) or an opinion about that person's actions or behaviour.
-The GDPR and Data Protection Act 2018 apply to any information held about a living, identifiable individual.
+The GDPR and Data Protection Act 2018 apply to any information held about a living, identifiable individual. - 2.7.
 Personal Data Breach: any act or omission that compromises the security, confidentiality, integrity, or availability of personal data or the physical, technical, administrative, or organisational safeguards that we or our third-party service providers put in place to protect it.
 The loss, or unauthorised access, disclosure, or acquisition, of personal data is a personal data breach.

-Privacy Notices: notices setting out information that may be provided to data subjects when we collect information about them.
+- 2.8.
+Privacy Notices: notices setting out information that may be provided to data subjects when we collect information about them. - 2.9.
 Processing or Process: any activity that involves the use of personal data.
 It includes obtaining, recording, or holding the data, or organising, amending, retrieving, using, disclosing, erasing, or destroying it.
-Processing also includes transmitting or transferring personal data to third parties.
+Processing also includes transmitting or transferring personal data to third parties. - 2.10.
 Special Categories of Personal Data: personal data concerning racial or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health conditions, sexual life, sexual orientation, biometric or genetic data.

-2. INTRODUCTION
+3. INTRODUCTION

-- 2.1 This policy provides a framework for ensuring that Cornwall Housing Ltd (CHL) meets its obligations under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 18).
-Cornwall Housing is registered as a Data Controller with the Information Commissioner's Office (ICO) registration number Z7599901. - 2.2 This policy applies to all personal data we process regardless of whether it is in electronic form or hard copy or whether it relates to past or present employees, customers, clients or supplier contacts, board members, volunteers, website users or any other data subject. - 2.3 Our staff have access to a number of policies, operational procedures, and guidance to give them appropriate direction on the application of the data protection legislation. - Retention and Disposal Policy - Freedom of Information Guidance - RARE requests (including SAR) - Data Breach Guidance - Equality and Diversity Policy - 2.4 This policy is an internal document and should not be shared with third parties, clients, or regulators without prior authorisation from the Director of Resources. - 2.5 This policy does not form part of any employee's contract of employment.
-We shall keep this policy under regular review and may amend it from time to time.
+- 3.1.
+This policy provides a framework for ensuring that Cornwall Housing Ltd CHL meets its obligations under the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 18).
+Cornwall Housing is registered as a Data Controller with the Information Commissioner's Office (ICO) registration number Z7599901. - 3.2.
+This policy applies to all personal data CHL process regardless of whether it is in electronic form or hard copy or whether it relates to past or present employees, customers, clients or supplier contacts, board members, volunteers, website users or any other data subject. - 3.3.
+Our staff have access to a number of policies, operational procedures, and guidance to give them appropriate direction on the application of the data protection legislation. - Retention and Disposal Policy - Freedom of Information Guidance - RARE requests (including SAR) - Data Breach Guidance - Equality and Diversity Policy - 3.4.
+This policy is an internal document and should not be shared with third parties, clients, or regulators without prior authorisation from the Director of Resources. - 3.5.
+This policy does not form part of any employee's contract of employment.
+CHL shall keep this policy under regular review and may amend it from time to time.

-3. SCOPE
+4. SCOPE